INTERNSHIPS

 Sealaska Abroad

 Explore your career interests at one of Sealaska’s seafood partners, New England Seafood International (NESI), this summer!
-Sealaska Abroad offers shareholders who are currently pursuing post-secondary education or have recently graduated the opportunity to experience a growing industry with international reach.
-Students can apply to three different tracks depending on their interests – Sustainable Seafood, Operational Excellence, or Marketing.
+Sealaska Abroad offers shareholders who are currently pursuing post-secondary education or have graduated the opportunity to experience a growing industry with international reach.
 The program emphasizes leadership development, where participants engage in career mentorship and inclusion training to navigate and succeed in diverse business environments.

-Interns accepted into this program must be willing and able to travel to Juneau, Alaska, in June for a few weeks of training and development, then travel to London, UK, for the summer program.
-You must have a passport and complete the process to obtain a sponsored work visa through NESI by your travel date.
+Students accepted into this fellowship program must be willing and able to travel to Juneau, Alaska, in June for a few weeks of training and development, then travel to the United Kingdom or Iceland, for the summer program.
+You must have a passport.
 Travel and accommodation during the internship will be arranged on your behalf.

 Program Requirements